PrincetonUniversity/a100_workshop/03_gpu_programming_review/README.md

 # GPU Programming Review

-Here we compile and run two GPU codes using the two most popular GPU programming models, namely, CUDA and OpenACC.
-No previous experience is needed.
+Here we compile and run two GPU codes using the two most popular programming models, namely, CUDA and OpenACC.
+Previous experience is not necessary.
 We will consider the case of element-wise vector addition.

 ## CUDA (Hands-on Exercise)